 8.1.1 Basic profile

-8.1.1.1 It is required that the basic accessibility profile for IPTV system can turn on and off overlaid captions.
+8.1.1.1 It is required that the basic profile for IPTV system can turn on and off overlaid captions.
 (R-1)

 8.1.1.2 It is required that the basic accessibility profile for IPTV system can change the direction of displaying text between horizontal and vertical.
 (R-2)

-8.1.1.3 It is required that the basic accessibility profile for IPTV system can change the transition effect of the caption text between cut and scroll (and bidirectional) (R-3)
+8.1.1.3 It is required that the basic profile for IPTV system can change the transition effect of the caption text between cut and scroll (and bidirectional) (R-3)

-8.1.1.4 It is required that the basic accessibility profile for IPTV system can select from multiple captions.
+8.1.1.4 It is required that the basic profile for IPTV system can select from multiple captions.
 (R-4)

-8.1.1.5 It is required that the basic accessibility profile for IPTV system can change font size of the caption text.
+8.1.1.5 It is required that the basic profile for IPTV system can change font size of the caption text.
 (R-5)

-8.1.1.6 It is required that the basic accessibility profile for IPTV system can change font colour of the caption text.
+8.1.1.6 It is required that the basic profile for IPTV system can change font colour of the caption text.
 (R-6)

-8.1.1.7 It is required that the basic accessibility profile for IPTV system can change caption position of the caption text.
+8.1.1.7 It is required that the basic profile for IPTV system can change caption position of the caption text.
 (R-7)

-8.1.1.8 It is required that the basic accessibility profile for IPTV system can change the background colour of caption box.
+8.1.1.8 It is required that the basic profile for IPTV system can change the background colour of caption box.
 (R-8)

-8.1.1.9 It is required that the basic accessibility profile for IPTV system can change the size of background box.
+8.1.1.9 It is required that the basic profile for IPTV system can change the size of background box.
 (R-9)

-8.1.1.10 Basic accessibility profile for IPTV system can optionally change font style of the caption text.
+8.1.1.10 Basic profile for IPTV system can optionally change font style of the caption text.
 (OR-1)

-8.1.1.11 Basic accessibility profile for IPTV system can optionally hold the language setting of captions when multiple captions are supported.
+8.1.1.11 Basic profile for IPTV system can optionally hold the language setting of captions when multiple captions are supported.
 (Function of holding the language setting.
 When a user changes channels, the user can get the same language caption as in the previous channel).
 (OR-2)

-8.1.1.12 Basic accessibility profile for IPTV system can optionally synchronize captions with video.
+8.1.1.12 Basic profile for IPTV system can optionally synchronize captions with video.
 (OR-3)

-8.1.1.13 Basic accessibility profile for IPTV system can optionally synchronize captions with the main video during the playback mode, including slow motion.
+8.1.1.13 Basic profile for IPTV system can optionally synchronize captions with the main video during the playback mode, including slow motion.
 (OR-4)

-8.1.1.14 Basic accessibility profile for IPTV system can optionally automatically generate multiple captions with speech recognition.
+8.1.1.14 Basic profile for IPTV system can optionally automatically generate multiple captions with speech recognition.
 (OR-5)

-8.1.1.15 Basic accessibility profile for IPTV system can optionally display captions to different display devices.
+8.1.1.15 Basic profile for IPTV system can optionally display captions to different display devices.
 (OR-6)

-8.1.1.16 Basic accessibility profile for IPTV system can optionally change display speed.
+8.1.1.16 Basic profile for IPTV system can optionally change display speed.
 (OR-7)

-8.1.1.17 Basic accessibility profile for IPTV system can optionally turn on/off overlaid sign language.
+8.1.1.17 Basic profile for IPTV system can optionally turn on/off overlaid sign language.
 (OR-8)

-8.1.1.18 Basic accessibility profile for IPTV system can optionally select from multiple sign languages.
+8.1.1.18 Basic profile for IPTV system can optionally select from multiple sign languages.
 (OR-9)

-8.1.1.19 Basic accessibility profile for IPTV system can optionally change video size of sign language.
+8.1.1.19 Basic profile for IPTV system can optionally change video size of sign language.
 (OR-10)

-8.1.1.20 Basic accessibility profile for IPTV system can optionally change video position of sign language.
+8.1.1.20 Basic profile for IPTV system can optionally change video position of sign language.
 (OR-11)

-8.1.1.21 Basic accessibility profile for IPTV system can optionally synchronize sign language video with the main video during the playback mode, including slow motion.
+8.1.1.21 Basic profile for IPTV system can optionally synchronize sign language video with the main video during the playback mode, including slow motion.
 (OR-12)

-8.1.1.22 Basic accessibility profile for IPTV system can optionally hold the language setting of sign language when multiple sign languages are supported.
+8.1.1.22 Basic profile for IPTV system can optionally hold the language setting of sign language when multiple sign languages are supported.
 (OR-13)

-8.1.1.23 Basic accessibility profile for IPTV system can optionally change the background colour of sign language video.
+8.1.1.23 Basic profile for IPTV system can optionally change the background colour of sign language video.
 (OR-14)

-8.1.1.24 Basic accessibility profile for IPTV system can optionally automatically generate synthesized sign language interpretation.
+8.1.1.24 Basic profile for IPTV system can optionally automatically generate synthesized sign language interpretation.
 (OR-15)